mrafee113/dotbot-link-extra/README.md

             when store-perms -> store permissions

     delete:
+        when (source exists && dest is regular file/dir && replace) -> remove dest
-        when !replace && (
+        else when (
             dest is symlink to not source || \
             dest is regular file/dir || \
-            (dest is symlink to source && !ignore-missing)) ) && (dest is symlink || force) -> remove dest when (source exists && dest is regular file/dir && replace) -> remove dest
+            (dest is symlink to source && source doesn't exist && !ignore-missing)) ) && (dest is symlink || force) -> remove dest

     store-perms:
         when source is symlink and is file -> return True